-The models were constructed using both our personal long-term association with the NASA manned space program as well as interviews with current and former employees, books on NASA's safety culture (such as Howard McCurdy's Inside NASA: High Technology and Organizational Change in the U.S. Space Program [9]), books on the Challenger and Columbia accidents, NASA mishap reports (CAIB [2], Mars Polar Lander [17], Mars Climate Orbiter [17], WIRE [1], SOHO [11], Huygens [7], etc.), other NASA reports on the manned space program (SIAT or Shuttle Independent Assessment Team Report [10], and others) as well as many of the better researched magazine and newspaper articles.
+Our goal for Phase 1 was to build the models for the manned space program.
+To accomplish our Phase 1 goals, we were able to take advantage of the PIs long-term association with NASA to interview current and former employees of the manned space program.
+We combined the results of these conversations with information from books on NASA's safety culture (such as Howard McCurdy's Inside NASA: High Technology and Organizational Change in the U.S. Space Program), books on the Challenger and Columbia accidents, NASA mishap reports (CAIB, Mars Polar Lander, Mars Climate Orbiter, WIRE, SOHO, Huygens, etc.), other NASA reports on the manned space program (SIAT or Shuttle Independent Assessment Team Report and others) as well as many of the better researched magazine and newspaper articles.